-The following analysis of the best interests test assumes, for purposes of treatment under the Plan, that the Plan is confirmed, that the Sale to the Purchaser occurs, and that the Plan becomes effective after the closing of the Sale on or before June 30, 2012, with the proposed treatment of Allowed Claims and Interests being fully implemented.
+The following analysis of the best interests test assumes alternatively, for purposes of treatment under the Plan, that the Plan is confirmed, and (a) that the Plan becomes effective after the Confirmation Order becomes final and that the Sale to the Purchaser occurs on or before October 31, 2012, with the proposed treatment of Allowed Claims and Interests related to the Sale being fully implemented; (b) that the Sale does not occur but that an Alternative Sale of the Assets occurs, and that the Plan becomes effective after the closing of the Alternative Sale on or before December 30, 2012, with the proposed alternative treatment of Allowed Claims and Interests being fully implemented, or (c) that the Sale does not occur but that an Auction of the Assets occurs, on or before February 29, 2012.
 For purposes of treatment under a hypothetical liquidation in chapter 7, the following analysis estimates Allowed Claims as of the Petition Date, although interest accrues on Allowed Claims other than Allowed Unsecured Claims.
 Although, because there are three Debtors and three trustees could potentially be appointed in hypothetical chapter 7 cases, the following assumes that there would only be one trustee.

-THE VALUES, AMOUNTS, AND ASSUMPTIONS USED IN THIS ANALYSIS AND AS SET FORTH IN EXHIBIT 8 ARE MADE WITH RESPECT TO A HYPOTHETICAL CHAPTER 7 LIQUIDATION, ARE USED SOLELY FOR PURPOSES OF COMOPLIANCE WITH 11 U.S.C. § 1129(a)(7), AND MAY NOT BE USED FOR ANY OTHER PURPOSE.
+THE VALUES, AMOUNTS, AND ASSUMPTIONS USED IN THIS ANALYSIS AND AS SET FORTH IN EXHIBIT 8 ARE MADE WITH RESPECT TO A HYPOTHETICAL CHAPTER 7 LIQUIDATION, ARE USED SOLELY FOR PURPOSES OF COMPLIANCE WITH SECION 1129(a)(7) OF THE BANKRUPTCY CODE, AND MAY NOT BE USED FOR ANY OTHER PURPOSE.
 NOTHING CONTAINED IN THIS ANALYSIS IS INTENDED OR MAY CONSTITUTE A CONCESSION OR ADMISSION OF THE DEBTORS FOR ANY OTHER PURPOSE.

-The first step in the liquidation analysis is the valuation of the Debtors' assets in the event these cases were converted to chapter 7 liquidation cases and the Debtors' assets liquidated by a chapter 7 trustee.
+The first step in the liquidation analysis is the valuation of the Debtors' Assets in the event these cases were converted to chapter 7 liquidation cases and the Debtors' Assets liquidated by a chapter 7 trustee.
 It is assumed that the trustee would opt for that strategy which would produce the highest value consistent with a chapter 7 trustee's obligation to liquidate assets of the Debtors' estates expeditiously.
-For this purpose, the value assumed is value which would be received in an orderly liquidation rather than a "distressed sale" or forced auction sale of the Debtors' assets.
-It is assumed that, whether or not CAR is successful in completing some level of commissioning of its tar sands production facility, the trustee could not be able to operate the production facility and that the trustee would not be able to sell tar sands for paving purposes other than on a very limited basis, for a number of reasons, including probable inability to obtain financing.
+For this purpose, the value assumed is the value which would be received in an orderly liquidation rather than a "distressed sale" or forced auction sale of the Debtors' assets.
+It is assumed that, whether or not CAR is successful in completing some level of commissioning of its tar sands Production Facility, the trustee would not be able to operate the Production Facility and that the trustee would not be able to sell tar sands for paving purposes other than on a very limited basis, for a number of reasons, including probable inability to obtain financing.

-Conversion of the Debtors' cases to chapter 7 could also result in claims being created or ripening or in compromised Claims, such as Western's, reverting to a potentially much larger Claim accruing interest at extremely high default interest rate.
-R&W's Secured Claim for \$300,000 under the Original DIP Financing Facility, and its \$5,000,000 Unsecured Claim under the Startup DIP Financing Facility, which will be treated as part of the sale price under the Plan, would be Claims against the Debtors in chapter 7.
+Conversion of the Debtors' cases to chapter 7 could also result in claims being created or ripening or in compromised Claims, such as Western's, reverting to a potentially much larger Claim accruing interest at an extremely high default interest rate.
+R&W's Secured Claims for \$300,000 under the Original DIP Financing Facility, for \$550,000 under the Startup DIP Financing Facility, and its \$6,500,000 Unsecured Claim under the Startup DIP Financing Facility, which will be treated as part of the sale price under the Sale to R&W, would be Claims against the Debtors in chapter 7.
+These Claims in favor of R&W would also be Claims against the Debtors if the Assets are sold in an Alternative Sale or Auction.